 Times are uncertain and any unforeseen circumstances can lead to large expenses.
 Thousands of people are contracting the Coronavirus every day and hospitalization expenses are touching the sky.

-In such a time, being admitted to a hospital for even as little as a few days can cost you a substantial amount of savings.
+At such a time, being admitted to a hospital for even as little as a few days can cost you a substantial amount of savings.
 It is best to invest in a comprehensive and robust health insurance plan so that the expenses of hospitalization do not eat into your savings.

 Additionally, it is important to protect your loved ones with a substantial life insurance plan.
 If you already have a life or health insurance plan, it wouldn’t hurt to beef up the plans with add-on coverage.

 Keeping the pandemic in mind, several insurance companies have rolled out comprehensive treatment coverage plans called the CoronaKavach.
-It will be useful to invest in a plan that can protect you from expensive health care costs.
+It will be useful to invest in a plan that can protect you from expensive healthcare costs.

 2. Emergency Funds